dmerejkowsky/kata-gilded-rose/README.md

 1. Choose a programming language and a test framework you know well and fork this repo.

-2. Write a small pice of code to run  the main entry point and check it produces *exactly* the standard output matching the text in golden-master/expected-output.txt.
+2. Write a small piece of code to run  the main entry point and check it produces *exactly* the standard output matching the text in golden-master/expected-output.txt.
 It may be possible to to use the test framework to do that.